- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Welcome to the official website of the Small Animal Hospital!

-Small Animal Hospital has been serving Milwaukee's East Side and the surrounding areas since 1929, 86 years.
+Small Animal Hospital has been serving Milwaukee's East Side and the surrounding areas since 1929, 88 years.
 We are the oldest veterinary hospital in Milwaukee.
-Our business is not managed by a corporation.
-We have always been locally owned.

 Our doctors see a variety of small mammals, rabbits in addition to dogs and cats.
 We provide preventative veterinary health care, a wide variety of diagnostic and treatment options, surgical services, dental treatments, vaccinations and client education.
 Our 5 doctors average 20 years experience apiece.
 They are supported by an educated and compassionate staff.
 All of our pet nurses are board certified veterinary technicians.